9 Way Ticket: Background and release

 On May 3, 2021, Off The Record released a teaser photo confirming that fromis_9 would make a comeback with their third single album titled 9 Way Ticket on May 17.

-On May 4-6, they released the first set of the concept photos for 9 Way Ticket.
+On May 4–6, they released the first set of the concept photos for 9 Way Ticket.
 On May 7, the "Ticket To Seoul" version of the concept film for 9 Way Ticket was released.
-On May 8-10, they released the second set of the concept photos for 9 Way Ticket.
+On May 8–10, they released the second set of the concept photos for 9 Way Ticket.
 On May 11, the "9 Travelers" version of the concept film for 9 Way Ticket was released.
-On May 12-13, they released the tracklist and the highlight medley for 9 Way Ticket respectively, revealing "We Go" as the lead single.
-On May 14-15, they released the first and second music video teasers for "We Go" respectively.
+On May 12–13, they released the tracklist and the highlight medley for 9 Way Ticket respectively, revealing "We Go" as the lead single.
+On May 14–15, they released the first and second music video teasers for "We Go" respectively.

 On May 17, the single album and the music video for "We Go" was released simultaneously.

+Music

+The first track, "Airplane Mode" is a "mid-tempo, EDM song characterized by the emotional chords".
+The song features writing contributions from member, Park Jiwon.
+The second track, and the title track, "We Go" is a pop song with "funky guitar, and bass".
+The third track, "Promise", is described as "having sentimental keys and synths", "minimal drums and clear basslines", and a "Lo-Fi feel".